Project-MONAI/tutorials/generative/maisi/README.md

 #### Training configuration
 The training was performed with the following:
-- GPU: at least 60GB GPU memory for 512 x 512 x 512 volume
+- GPU: at least 60GB GPU memory for 512 &times; 512 &times; 512 volume
-- Actual Model Input (the size of image embedding in latent space): 128 x 128 x 128
+- Actual Model Input (the size of image embedding in latent space): 128 &times; 128 &times; 128
 - AMP: True

 #### Execute training: